romainvaltier/filecoin_total_raw_eib_power_prediction/README.md

 # Filecoin Total Raw EiB prediction

-Just for fun, I tried to predict filecoin storage evolution.
+Just for fun, I tried to predict Filecoin storage evolution.

 Knowing that on 2022-06-15 storage is around 17 EiB, when 32 EiB will be reached?